ropensci/roweb3/content/blog/2022-04-22-ropensci-news-digest-april-2022/index.md

 ### Security for package developers

 Did you know our development guide includes a short chapter on [Package Development Security Best Practices](https://devguide.ropensci.org/package-development-security-best-practices.html)?
-Starting with the recommendation to enable [two-factor authentication (2FA)](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) for your GitHub account.
+Starting with the recommendation to enable [two-factor authentication (2FA)](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) for your GitHub account (now required for the ropensci GitHub organization).
-We've also recently blogged on [Safeguards and Backups for GitHub Organizations](/blog/2022/03/22/safeguards-and-backups-for-github-organizations/)
+We've also recently blogged on [Safeguards and Backups for GitHub Organizations](/blog/2022/03/22/safeguards-and-backups-for-github-organizations/).

 ### S3, S4, R6, R7 (not an April Fools' joke!)